A poem about living rough in West End aged around 13/14/15

 To view all fourteen current poems from this project click here.

-Follow the true story of a young teenager running away from home and the state, in a premature search for independence.
-In poetry.
+running away from home and the state, in a premature search for independence.
+In

-story and memories of being in the social services system from eleven years old, as well as 1990s London street life, as a missing runaway sleeping rough.
+Making choices that often only a young mind would make, Ben tells his story and memories of being in the social services system from eleven years old, as well as 1990’s London street life, as a missing runaway sleeping rough.

 From angels, predators, shocking times to heart-warming moments, Musician and now debut author Ben Westwood gives an insight into the mind of a rebellious-spirited youngster trying to find his own way in the world.